michaelthorne/michaelthorne.github.io/_posts/2016-07-20-better-design-critique-learning-from-facebook.md

     <cite>— Paola Mariselli</cite>
 </blockquote>

-My key takeaways from Tanner’s article when looking for design critique:
+The highlights from of Tanner’s article when looking for design critique are:

-1. Summarize the problem you are solving
+1. Summarize the problem you are solving.
-2. Specify the part of the design you are looking for feedback on
+2. Specify the part of the design you are looking for feedback on.
 3. Ensure everyone understands the problem.
 Allow people to ask clarifying questions, etc.
-4. Critiques work best in person
+4. Critiques work best in person.

 ---